Australia's Renewable Energy Target (RET) has driven large amounts of investment in clean energy over the last decade.

-If left unchanged, it will continue to drive investment to transform our energy sector over the next decade and beyond, as well as save households money on their power bills.
-Read the RET policy analysis for more details on the effects of the RET.
+If left unchanged, the RET will continue generating investment over the next decade and beyond, transforming our energy sector and saving households money on their power bills.

-The Renewable Energy Target will save Australian households hundreds of dollars on their electricity bills
+The RET will save Australian households hundreds of dollars on their electricity bills

 Australian households will pay over $50 more for electricity in 2020 if the RET is dumped.
-Beyond 2020, household bills would increase up to $140 more per year.
+Beyond 2020, household bills would increase by up to $140 per year.

 This is because fewer renewables mean more gas, which is set to triple in price this decade.
-Meanwhile, renewable energy will continue to get cheaper as technology improves and we build more of it.
+Meanwhile, renewable energy will keep getting cheaper as the technology improves and we build more of it.

 In total, Australian households will pay $510 million more for power in 2020 if the RET is dumped, and up to $1.4 billion more per year beyond 2020.